paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 - `implName`: Opaque string indicating the name of the implementation of the chain.

-- `authoringVersion`: Opaque integer.
-Used by the internals of validator nodes that use a native executor in order to be sure that their native executor matches the WebAssembly code.

 - `specVersion`: Opaque integer.
 The JSON-RPC client can assume that the call to `Metadata_metadata` will always produce the same output as long as the `specVersion` is the same.

 - `implVersion`: Opaque integer.
 Whenever the runtime code changes in a backwards-compatible way, the `implVersion` is modified while the `specVersion` is left untouched.